Ifra-Siddiqui/sample-repo/readme.md

-# this is my first project in GIthub.
+# this is my first pushed project in Github.